kweinerman/project-1/README.md

 Please run any changes through kurt.weinerman@gmail.com

-We are looking to make a more interactive product displya section when their product goes live
+We are looking to make a more interactive product display section when their product goes live

 We are looking to make a more interactive map as they begin to get into stores